-- Read the General Venting Instructions on page 21 and Venting Requirements on page 22 before proceeding.
+- Read the General Venting Instructions (page 21) and Venting Requirements (page 23) before proceeding.
 These instructions and requirements must be followed in addition to the instructions below that are specific for Power Vent configurations. - Determine which Power Vent arrangement will be used for the installation; vertical or horizontal termination.
-See Figure 42 and Figure 43 on page 35. - 3.
-Determine the vent pipe size for the installation, see Venting Requirements on page 22. - 4.
-Plan the layout of the vent piping backwards from the termination point outdoors to the water heater.
-Layout the vent piping to use a minimum of pipe and elbows. - 5.
-Install the termination first.

-If the vent piping will terminate vertically, through a roof, see Vertical Termination Installation on page 25.

-If the vent piping will terminate horizontally, through a sidewall, see Sidewall Termination Installation on page 27.

-- When installation of the termination is complete install necessary piping and fittings to route the vent piping back to the water heater. - 7.
-The vent pipe shall be supported properly to avoid bending or failure.
-The water heater manufacturer recommends that the vent pipe be supported every 5 feet (152 cm) of vertical run and every 3 feet (91 cm) of horizontal run. - 8.
+See Figure 42 and Figure 43 (page 34). - Determine the vent pipe size for the installation.
+See Venting Requirements (page 23). - Plan the layout of the vent piping backwards from the termination point outdoors to the water heater.
+Layout the vent piping to use a minimum of pipe and elbows. - Install the termination first. - If the vent piping will terminate vertically, through a roof, see Vertical Termination Installation (page 26). - If the vent piping will terminate horizontally, through a sidewall, see Sidewall Termination Installation (page 27). - When installation of the termination is complete install necessary piping and fittings to route the vent piping back to the water heater. - The vent pipe shall be supported properly to avoid bending or failure.
+The water heater manufacturer recommends that the vent pipe be supported every five feet (152 cm) of vertical run and every three feet (91 cm) of horizontal run. - 8.
 Do not install the vent piping in a manner that will allow water to be trapped in the piping.